wtmatlock/dtp-comparative-genomics/README.md

 panaroo --input ./*_prokka/*.gff --out_dir ecoli_panaroo_output --clean-mode strict
 cd ..
 ```
-Again, take some time to explore the outputs.
+Take some time to explore the outputs.
 In particular, how do the `summary_statistics.txt` files compare between the *E. coli* and *M. tuberculosis* samples?
 Have a look at the Python script `accumulation.py`.
 What is it doing?
 Try running it with
 ```
 python accumulation.py ./mtb/mtb_panaroo_output/gene_presence_absence.Rtab
 python accumulation.py ./ecoli/ecoli_panaroo_output/gene_presence_absence.Rtab